-Bloomington chancellor recognizes Louisville's Cook as one of IU's top students
+Bloomington chancellor recognizes Carmel's Stejskal as one of IU's top students

-BLOOMINGTON, Ind -- Andrew Cook of Louisville, Ky., has been named a Chancellor's Scholar at the Bloomington campus of Indiana University.
-Cook, a junior, is a student in IU's College of Arts and Sciences.
+BLOOMINGTON, Ind -- Christine Stejskal of Carmel, Ind., has been named a Chancellor's Scholar at the Bloomington campus of Indiana University.
+Stejskal, a junior, is majoring in business in IU's Kelley School of Business.